council

 Suppliers must comply with all applicable laws relating to workplace health and safety.
 Suppliers are expected to:

-• manage occupational health and safety hazards; and
+• Manage occupational health and safety hazards; and

-• provide workers with job-related training and consult with employees in relation to the provision of information and training.
+• Provide workers with job-related training and consult with employees in relation to the provision of information and training.

 Child safety